-I am a PhD student in Religion at Stirling University.
+I recently completed my PhD in Religion at Stirling University.
 I previously received my master’s degrees in Communication Studies from the University of Maine (2009) and the University of Madras (2006).

 To contact me, click here: